nikkirubinstein/ResGuides-Introductory-R-Workshop/content/08-vectorisation.md

 <!--sec data-title="Challenge 1" data-id="ch1" data-show=true data-collapse=false ces-->

-Let's try this on the `health` column of the `healthData` dataset.
+Let's try this on the `Fare` column of the `titanic` dataset.

-Make a new column in the `healthData` data frame that contains health rounded to the nearest integer.
+Make a new column in the `titanic` data frame that contains `Fare` rounded to the nearest integer.
 Check the head or tail of the data frame to make sure it worked.

 **Hint**: R has a round() function